Suhayya Abu-Hakima: Other activities

 Abu-Hakima holds 48 international patents in content analysis, messaging, security and converged emergency alerts.
 She is a frequent speaker on entrepreneurship, technology, security, emergency communications and AI, and has published and presented more than 125 professional papers.

-She has been an adjunct professor in the School of Information Technology and Engineering at the University of Ottawa.
+She has been an adjunct professor in the School of Information Technology and Engineering at the University of Ottawa as well as Carleton University.

 She is active as a community volunteer and mentor.
-In Ottawa, she is credited with the creation of more than 250 high tech jobs focussed on AI, messaging, content analysis, and security in both tech as well as business.
+In Ottawa and Victoria, Canada, she is credited with the creation of more than 250 high tech jobs focussed on AI, messaging, content analysis, and security in both tech as well as business.

+She has given hundreds of presentations and published over 100 papers on AI while working on her graduate studies and while at NRC.
 She has served as Vice Chair and Director for the Ontario Centres of Excellence, and as an advisor on the Private Sector Advisory Board for the National Centres of Excellence (2007–2014).
-She has also served in an advisory capacity on the Big Data Institute Advisory Board at Dalhousie University (2013) and the strategic advisory board at McGill University (2014).
+She has also served in an advisory capacity on the Big Data Institute Advisory Board at Dalhousie University (2013) and currently Simon Fraser University and the strategic advisory board at McGill University (2014).
 In 2003 she was a member of the Prime Minister's Task Force on Women Entrepreneurs.
-She has mentored many high school, undergraduate and graduate students for education and careers in science and technology.
+She has mentored dozens of high school, undergraduate and graduate students for education and careers in science and technology.

 She is very active in championing women in business as well as STEM professions.
 She has been called upon in 2011 and again in 2017 by the Government of Canada Operations Committee as a witness on federal procurement policies and how they affect small business as well as women entrepreneurs in STEM.

 From 1994 to 1998 she was an editor of Computational Intelligence, the magazine of the Canadian Artificial Intelligence Organization.